onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 - Participant-intermediary will receive AUTOMATION_COMPOSITION_STATE_CHANGE message and sends AC-element details to participants
 - Each participant performs its designated job of removing instantiation data if not done in undeployment
 - Participant-intermediary will remove instantiation data
-- Each participant performs its designated job of delete

 Design of a PARTICIPANT_STATUS_REQ message
 ------------------------------------------
-- AC-runtime triggers the execution to send a broadcast PARTICIPANT_STATUS_REQ message or to send it to a specific participant
+- ACM-runtime triggers the execution to send a broadcast PARTICIPANT_STATUS_REQ message or to send it to a specific participant
 - the message is built by ParticipantStatusReqPublisher
 - Participant-intermediary will receive a PARTICIPANT_STATUS_REQ message